OlwethuN/nextplate/src/content/_index.md

 # Banner
 banner:
   title: "We are your ultimate Cloud-Solution Providers.. "
   content: "Established in (2020), Emazweni Web Services delivers pioneering web-based solutions which harness the Power of A.I Technology.
-As a Tech-based company, our mission is to thrive in the IT industry and by doing so , we are determined on using the best and latest data analytics tools and application software’s to help our clients reach their potential business goals."
+As a Tech-based company,we are determined on using the best and latest data analytics tools and application software’s to help our clients reach their potential business goals."
-  image: "/images/banner.png"
+  image: "/images/Virtual Reality.gif"
   button:
     enable: true
-    label: "Get Quote"
+    label: "Get Started Now"
     link: "#"

 # Features